 Bed Utilization – An indicator of whether shelter beds are occupied on a particular night or over a period of time.

 Biometrics – Refers to the identification of a person by computerized images of a physical feature, usually a person’s fingerprint.

-Chronic homelessness – HUD defines a chronically homeless person as an unaccompanied homeless individual with a disabling condition who has either been continuously homeless for a year or more, or has had at least four episodes of homelessness in the past three years.
+Chronically Homeless Individuals – Individuals who have experienced homelessness for at least one year or more, or who have experienced multiple episodes of homelessness that total at least one year and have a disabling condition.
 To be considered chronically homeless, persons must have been sleeping in a place not meant for human habitation (e.g., living on the streets) and/or in an emergency homeless shelter during that time.

 Client Intake – The process of collecting client information upon entrance into a program.